apache/druid/docs/querying/multi-value-dimensions.md

   underlying filters match that row; "or" matches a row if any underlying filters match that row; "not" matches a row if the underlying filter does not match the row.

-For example, this "or" filter would match row1 and row2 of the dataset above, but not row3:
+The following example illustrates these rules.
+This query applies an "or" filter to match row1 and row2 of the dataset above, but not row3:

 ```
 {